AdollaApp/Adolla/README.md

 ## Migrations
 Need to modify the database in the code?
 Here is a cheatsheet:
-- `npx drizzle-kit generate --name "msg"`: Create a migration
+- `npx drizzle-kit generate --name "name-of-migration"`: Create a migration
 - `npx drizzle-kit migrate`: Run migrations